 Apart from making the dishes attractive and delicious, these bright and glossy veggies are a storehouse of nutrients.
-Though green bell peppers are widely consumed, red bell peppers are much more nutritious and have comparatively sweeter taste.
+Though green bell peppers are widely consumed, red bell peppers are much more nutritious and have a comparatively sweeter taste.
 Some of the health benefits of red bell peppers are given below:

-9. Red bell pepper provides 7 percent of the daily value of potassium per cup.This mineral is needed by the body for regulating the level of fluid inside and outside the cells, contraction of heart muscle, and intestinal peristalsis which helps in elimination of waste from the body.
+9. Red bell pepper is a decent source of potassium (13).This mineral is needed by the body for regulating the level of fluid inside and outside the cells, contraction of heart muscle, and intestinal peristalsis which helps in elimination of waste from the body (18).

 Red Bell Pepper: Skin Benefits

 Red bell peppers contain plenty of vitamin C which make them extremely beneficial for your skin health.
 Some of their benefits for skin are as follows.

 11. Vitamin C contained in red bell peppers helps to form collagen, a structural fiber that is needed to hold everything together.
 Collagen is required by your skin to remain healthy and even minor deficiencies in vitamin C can cause skin problems (20).

 12. Red bell peppers are great sources of three cancer-fighting carotenoidsi XA naturally occurring pigment in plants that is an antioxidant and a source of vitamin A. : lutein, beta-cryptoxanthin, and zeaxanthin.
 Apart from being excellent for skin, these carotenoids help in reducing swelling caused by arthritis because of their high silicon content.
 Red bell pepper juice is also known for its healing qualities.

 Apart from their health and skin benefits, red bell peppers are beneficial for your hair in the following ways.